Welcome to the Machine

-"Welcome to the Machine" is the second song on Pink Floyd's 1975 album Wish You Were Here.
+"Welcome to the Machine" (Originally titled "The Machine Song") is the second song on Pink Floyd's 1975 album Wish You Were Here.
 It features heavily processed vocals, layers of synthesizers, acoustic guitars as well as a wide range of tape effects.
 The song was written by bassist Roger Waters.

 Recording

 The track was built upon a basic throbbing sound made by an EMS VCS 3 followed by a one-repeat echo which Waters would have played originally on bass guitar.
 On the original LP, the song segued from the first 5 parts of the suite "Shine On You Crazy Diamond" and closed the first side.
 On the CD pressings, especially the 1997 and 2000 remastered issues, it segues (although very faintly) to "Have a Cigar".
 This segueing is a few seconds longer on the US version than the UK version.
 David Gilmour admitted that he had trouble singing one line of the song, saying, "It was a line I just couldn't reach so we dropped the tape down half a semitone."
 He sang the part at a slightly lower pitch, and then the tape speed was raised back to normal.
+Two versions of the original demo appear on the 2025 50th anniversary re-issue.
+"The Machine (Roger's Demo)" features an extra acoustic guitar not featured on the final version, and includes a riff used on "Have a Cigar".
+Another "re-visited" demo features a talkbox played by David Gilmour.